Judge Overturns Assisted Suicide Law In California

 Proponents say it provides dignity to terminally ill patients by affording them more control over the end of their lives."

-Compassion & Choices, an advocacy group for assisted suicide, says in the first year of the law 504 terminally ill adults in California "received prescriptions for medical aid in dying."
+Compassion & Choices, an advocacy group for assisted suicide, says that in the first year of the law, 504 terminally ill adults in California "received prescriptions for medical aid in dying."

 California Senate Majority Leader Bill Monning, a co-author of the law, says it empowers patients and includes a rigorous screening process to qualify.

-Monning said the judge's rationale for the decision "seems a very desperate move."
+Monning tells KQED's Klivans that the judge's rationale for the decision "seems a very desperate move."

 "It was [Governor Jerry] Brown who signed the law.
-He could have vetoed the bill or refused to sign it," Monning says, according to member station KQED.
+He could have vetoed the bill or refused to sign it," Monning says, according to KQED.

-Note: A previous version of this story misidentified Alexandra Snyder of the Life Legal Defense Foundation as Alexander Snyder.
-Additionally, the Snyder's group was wrongly named the Life Legal Defense Foundations.